ieee-vgtc/ieeevis.org/README.md

 ![](https://github.com/ieee-vgtc/ieeevis.org/workflows/build%20staging/badge.svg)

-**To build locally**, run `jekyll serve -d ./_site/year/2021/ && npm start`.
-You may need to break these commands apart and run `npm start` in a separate console.
+**To build locally**, run `jekyll serve -d ./_site/year/2021/ && npm run-script start`.
+You may need to break these commands apart and run `npm run-script start` in a separate console.

 You may need to install [npm/node](https://nodejs.org) and Ruby (we recommend [rbenv](https://github.com/rbenv/rbenv#readme) and using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if not on a UNIX-like system), and install the bundler and jekyll gems (`gem install bundler jekyll`).